 What are the challenges?

 - Combining multiple sources: Social Media includes many different types of information and not just different types of platforms.
 Influencers, trending topics, sentiment, and popular websites are some primary examples.
 Social Media, when combined with other enterprise data sources, can present a complete 360° view.

 - Getting past the real time barrier: BIG Data techniques, such as Map Reduce and their open source implementations like Hadoop, have a lot of qualities, but one area they lack is real time analysis and results.
 There are two approaches to overcome this barrier.
 The first is the obvious one to improve parallel computing architecture to reduce response time, but more importantly, we need to focus on application areas like insight extraction where lack of real time information is a lesser barrier.
 If we could analyse big volumes of data over a large time window, albeit non real time, that would enable us to predict response patterns for a variety of scenarios in the future.

 - Discovering business value: Fetching, Storing, and Processing BIG Data volumes from Social Media solves half of the problem.
 Real benefit comes when we can extract business value from those.
 Thus, using BIG Data in a way to support overall business strategy and as a guide in answering strategic questions

-If you want to understand how social business intelligence can provide you with deep insights about your brand, customers, and competitors as well as help you drive growth of your business, feel free to request a demo.
-You can also follow us on Twitter to receive the best content about social media marketing from across the web.
+If you are want to understand how social business intelligence can give you deep insights about your brand, customers, and competitors, and help you drive growth of your business, feel free to request a demo.
+You can also follow us on Twitter to get the best content about social media marketing from across the web.